RaphaelDeLaGhetto/whatdandoes.info/source/_posts/Missionary-Congregation-Engagement-in-the-Lutheran-Church.md

 ### Video Introduction

 I propose a two-week lead-up to any missionary church visit.
-During service, on the two Sunday's prior, a short promotional video will be played.
+During service, on the two Sundays prior, a short promotional video will be played.
 Pre-announcing a visit in this way serves to answer the question of _Who exactly is this missionary?_ When the missionary does come to speak to the church, his visit will be expected and the congregation will have already been invited to prayerfully consider support.

 #### Example: